Last updated on September 23rd, 2020 at 01:48 pm

 No fault divorce

-There is no such thing as a ‘no fault divorce’ at present in England and Wales.
-The closest thing to a no fault divorce in these countries is a petition filed on a 2 or 5 year separation.
+At present, the closest thing to a no-fault divorce is a petition filed on a 2 or 5 year separation.
 The ‘2 year separation’ petition requires the couple to prove that they have been separated for 2 years, with both parties in agreement.
 The 5 year petition requires one party to prove that there has been no cohabitation for 5 years.
 Consent is not necessary from the other party.

 The term ‘contested divorce’ often refers to two situations: